Young Love (Mat Kearney album): Singles

 The album's first single, "Hey Mama", was released on May 10, 2011 as a digital download.
 The album's track listing, artwork, and release date were revealed on June 13, 2011.

 Critical reception

-AbsolutePunk's Craig Manning said of Young Love that it "will reach the same level for me as the other two, but for now, it stands as one of my favorite records in what has been an extraordinarily strong year for music, and a big part of the soundtrack to my summer.
+AbsolutePunks Craig Manning said of Young Love that it "will reach the same level for me as the other two, but for now, it stands as one of my favorite records in what has been an extraordinarily strong year for music, and a big part of the soundtrack to my summer.
 If Kearney's next three records are half as good as these three, he'll be one of those guys I follow for a long time.
 Here's hoping."

 Allmusic's Jared Johnson said of Young Love that it "could be considered his arrival record, finding the right flavor of hip-hop, adult alternative, and classic storytelling...comes off much like the opening weeks of a relationship, where moments bounce between earnest and playful, heavy and light, but each ultimately memorable in its own way...a noteworthy release that reveals more layers the longer you listen."